jerodsanto/CappuccinoResource/README.md

     @implementation Post : CappuccinoResource
     {
         CPString title        @accessors;
         CPString body         @accessors;
+        CPDate   publishedOn;
+        BOOL     isViewable;
     }

     - (JSObject)attributes
     {
-        return {"title":title, "body":body};
+        return {
+          "post": {
+            "title":title,
+            "body":body,
+            "published_on":[publishedOn toDateString],
+            "is_viewable":isViewable
           }
+        };
+    }

 The `attributes` instance method MUST be declared in your class for it to save properly.

-CR takes care of the most basic of class pluralization (it just adds an "s").
+CR performs naïve class pluralization (it just adds an "s").
 If your class name has a more complex inflection, you can simply override the `resourcePath` class method.
 For instance, a `Person` class:

     @implementation Person : CappuccinoResource
     {